 A Proven Approach: Strength Training for Arthritis

-When we look at the entire body of research done on arthritis it is clear that strength training is beneficial.
-A 2019 review of 103 different clinical trials found 4 different types of exercise to be beneficial for people with hip and knee arthritis.
+From the available research, it is clear that strength training is beneficial for people with arthritis.
+A 2019 review of 103 different clinical trials found 4 different types of exercise benefit people with hip and knee arthritis.
 These were aerobics, mind-body exercise (yoga or tai chi), strength training, and stretching.
-A regular strength training routine was proven to be beneficial for decreasing pain, improving function, and restoring quality of life.
+A regular strength training routine was proven beneficial for decreasing pain, improving function, and restoring quality of life.

-In 2016, a panel of medical experts across the world reviewed the best evidence looking at exercise for people with hip arthritis.
+In 2016, a panel of worldwide medical experts reviewed the best evidence looking at exercise for people with hip arthritis.
 Compared to all other forms of exercise, these experts found strength training to be the best for decreasing pain, improving function, and regaining mobility.

 Band Knee Extension